monikered/beylines/beylines.md

 ```

 This was cool to make and apply, but I'm not sure if I need it!
 Something to look into later.

+## Word Counts and Term Frequency

+An alternative to just counting the number of times a word appears in a song is more heavily weighting the more unusal words that appear.
+This is called the term frequency.
+(Term Frequency Inverse Document Frequency / TF-IDF)^

+See [this blog post](https://rstudio-pubs-static.s3.amazonaws.com/409864_408b4059a6a648128c17899d44b04a82.html) on using text mining on Ed Sheeran lyrics.
+The graphs term frequency over time tells us so much more about Sheeran as an artist than the word count graphs, which have significant overlap with most pop artists.
+The term frequency measure on song lyrics highlights what makes an artist distinct from the others.

+## Topic Modeling

+LDA?